mkiang/cdrhelper/README.md

                         mean_sms = 30, mean_mms = 15)
 ```

-Finally, reciprocate some of these calls.
+Finally, for the call dataset, reciprocate some of these calls.
 df = reciprocate(df_call = df, r_prob = .4)

-### Generate attribute information
-This is an example of generating attribute information.
+Now we need to generate attribute information.
 You can add more information (e.g., height, weight, etc), but
 this is the minimum requirement for the rest of the module to work.
 ```
 attr = pd.DataFrame(data = G.nodes(), columns = ['A_num'])